jundalisay/spblist/content/en/research/sarkar/prout/part-05-quad.md

 ## Commercial Economy

+> *Superphysics Note: In Supereconomics, the Commercial Economy is the 4th Law of Value

 {{< img src="/photos/buy.jpg" alt="Buying at a Market" >}}

 This is concerned with the development of scientific, efficient methods of production and distribution which will not incur loss and where output will exceed input.